understanding-the-connected-home/book/past.md

 _Moore's Law as illustrated by "A plot of CPU transistor counts against dates of introduction; note the logarithmic vertical scale; the line corresponds to exponential growth with transistor count doubling every two years.[^6]_

-However, while our computing environment moves at such a rapid rate, our built environment - that of our homes, places of work and leisure, our streets and urban infrastructure - have historically changed at a much slower rate.[^7]
+However, while our computing environment moves at such a rapid rate, our built environment—that of our homes, places of work and leisure, our streets and urban infrastructure—have historically changed at a much slower rate.[^7]

 Buildings can take years to construct and then stand for decades, if not centuries.
 Renovating and retrofitting are important ways we maintain and repurpose our built environment.
 These are all relatively lengthy and costly processes, as compared to updating a digital service or personal devices.